thazlt/check-attendance/README.md

 Default admin account: admin@acwa.com, Password: adminacwa

 As admin you can use all the functionality of the website.

+Important: you should only check attendance when all the buttons have loaded.
 ## Installation
 1. First, you must download and install compser: https://getcomposer.org/
 2. Then you must have WAMP (for windows) or LAMP (for linux) in this tutorial, we assume you use WAMP.
 You can do the same with LAMP.